2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 In reviews, forum posts, and comments alike, users report complications due to FBA’s labeling protocol, lost items and shipments, and difficulty with Amazon’s Seller Support.
 Much of this likely ties into FBA’s error rate, which is undisclosed, unlike nearly every other fulfillment provider.

-Positive Fulfillment By Amazon reviews mention benefiting from the company’s fast shipping and outsourced customer service.
+When many sellers leave a positive Fulfillment by Amazon review, they mention benefitting from the company’s fast shipping and outsourced customer service.
 Many describe the relationship as “simple” and “hassle-free,” but even 5-star reviews mention the high cost of the convenience that FBA provides.

 ---|---|